ingonyama-zk/icicle/docs/docs/api/rust-bindings/matrix_ops.md

 - The `MatMulConfig` and `VecOpsConfig` structs control backend selection and options.

 ---
-## No fused/batched matrix APIs
-As of the current branch, there are **no fused or batched matrix operations** exposed in the Rust bindings.
+As of the current branch, there are **no batched matrix operations** exposed in the Rust bindings.
 Only `matmul` and `matrix_transpose` are available.